b-jesch/script.module.tts/readme.md

 ## Requirements ##

 You need a valid API key from Voice RSS.
 The price depends on the number of requests to the TTS Engine and varies from free use (max.
 350 requests/day) up to commercial use.
-A pricing list can be found at https://www.voicerss.org/pricing
+A pricing list can be found at https://www.voicerss.org/pricing .
+You have to register for aquiring an API key from here: https://www.voicerss.org/login.aspx

 After receiving the API key, this must be entered in the setup of the module and the TTS Engine is ready for use.
 To check the functionality simply click the addon icon.
 The other settings in the setup of the module are self-explanatory.